jordanamorais/lfrgs-frontend-samples/README.md

-# Frontend Samples, Tips and Utilities
+# Liferay Frontend Samples, Tips and Utilities

 > Some useful kick-starter boilerplates, tips and files to improve GS Frontend Development and Liferay content configuration.